Church of Saint Elias, Glamoč

 The Church of Saint Elias (Crkva svetog Ilije) is a Roman Catholic church in Glamoč, Bosnia and Herzegovina.

 History

-Glamoč parish is very old, it is mentioned in the 14th century, but disappeared during the Ottoman rule in Bosnia.
+Glamoč parish is documented in the 14th century, but disappeared during the Ottoman rule in Bosnia.

-The parish of Glamoč is restored as an independent chaplaincy in 1864, and in 1872 it became a parish again.
+The parish of Glamoč was restored as an independent chaplaincy in 1864, and in 1872 it became a parish again.
 The first parish church of Saint Elias in Glamoč was built in 1903.
 The church was looted and burned down during World War II and rebuilt in 1969.
 As part of the inter-ethnic Bosnian war, Serb soldiers mined and destroyed the church and rectory in 1992.

 The new rectory was built in 1997 and until 2009 it served as a place for the celebration of the liturgy.
 The building of the present church started in 2001 near the ruins of the old church.